kaminiwalunj/OpenAIWorkshop/scenarios/openai_batch_pipeline/README1.md

      ```
     ![](images/E1T3S3.png)

- 4. Your query results, if you are using the files uploaded as part of this repository or the workshop, you should see similar **Results (6)** to those below.
+4. Once executed, the query will display the sentiment analysis results.
+If you're using the sample files, you should see output similar to the example below **(6)**.

     ![](images/E1T3S4.png)

 ## Summary

-In this lab, you have ingested the data into a Storage account, set up Synapse Workspace and produced Query Results in our SQL Table.
+In this lab, you successfully ingested data into a storage account, created a Synapse workspace, built a pipeline and data flow, and queried the results within a SQL table.

 ### You have successfully completed the lab.
 Click on **Next >>** to proceed with the next exercise.